MichaelCurrin/coding-blog/_posts/2019-09-04-site-building-tools.md

 - [Official site](https://www.gitbook.com/)
 - Format with markdown.
 - Great if you don't want to write any code, but limited on number of public and private sites on the free plan.
-- Can sync to Github repo.
+- Can sync to GitHub repo.